BilalBashirDEV/EduTech-Hub/README.md

 5. checking the screen after sometime.
 6. end to end encryption of everytype of user data.
 7. Finding a way to automate zoom meetings.

+face recognition by the data given by institution